From Drinking Philosophers to Asynchronous Path-Following Robots: Drinking philosophers problem

-We base our method on the DrPP solution proposed in \cite{ginat1989efficient}.
+We base our method on the DrPP solution of \cite{ginat1989efficient}, which is shown in Algorithm~\ref{alg:base}.
+This solution ensures liveness, fairness and concurrency.
 For the sake of completeness, we provide a brief summary of their solution, but refer the reader to \cite{ginat1989efficient} for the proof of correctness and additional details.

-Each philosopher has a unique integer $id$ and keeps track of two non-decreasing integers: session number $s\_num$ and the highest received session number $max\_rec$.
+Each philosopher $p$ has a unique integer $id_p$ and keeps track of two non-decreasing integers: session number $s\_num_p$ and the highest received session number $max\_rec_p$.
 These integers are used to keep a strict priority order between the philosophers.
 Conflicts are resolved according to this order, in favor of the philosopher with the higher priority.
-To ensure liveness and fairness, this priority order changes according to the following rules.

-Let $p$ and $r$ be two philosophers and $b$ be a bottle shared between $p$ and $r$.
-Define $req_b$ as the request token associated with $b$.
-It is said that \emph{$p$ has higher priority than $r$ (denoted $p\prec r$)} if and only if $s\_num_p < s\_num_r$, or $s\_num_p = s\_num_r$ and $id_p<id_r$.
-That is, smaller session number indicates higher priority, and in the case of identical session numbers, philosopher with the smaller $id$ has the higher priority.
-Assume that $p$ needs $b$ (denoted $need_p(b)$) to start drinking and does not currently hold $b$ (denoted $\neg hold(b) $).
-Then, $p$ sends the message $(req_b, s\_num_p, id_p)$ to $r$.
-Upon receiving such a message, $r$ releases $b$ if (i) $r$ does not need $b$ or (ii) $r$ is not drinking and $p\prec r$.
-If $r$ does not immediately release $b$, then $b$ is released once $r$ no longer needs it.
-All philosophers are initiliazed in {tranquil} state with $s\_num_p = max\_rec_p =0$ and follow the rules in Algorithm~\ref{alg:base} to satisfy the aforementioned requirements.
+We say that \emph{philosopher $p$ has higher priority than philosopher} $r$ (denoted \emph{$p\prec r$}) if $(s\_num_p, id_p) \prec (s\_num_r, id_r)$ that is $s\_num_p < s\_num_r$, or $s\_num_p = s\_num_r$ and $id_p<id_r$.
+That is, smaller session number indicates a higher priority, and in the case of identical session numbers, philosopher with the smaller $id$ has the higher priority.
+Note that the priority order is not fixed as $s\_num$ values change over time.

+Philosophers also keep track of several Boolean variables.
+Let $p$ and $r$ be two philosophers and $b$ be a bottle shared between them.
+It must be noted that, philosophers $p$ and $r$ can share multiple bottles among each other, but each bottle $b$ is shared by exactly two philosophers.
+For each bottle $b$ in philosopher $p$'s inventory, we define two booleans $hold_p(b)$ and $req_p(b)$, and say that $p$ holds the bottle $b$ (or the request token for the bottle $b$) if the variable $hold_p(b)$ (or $req_p(b)$) holds $true$.
+Similarly, we say that $p$ needs $b$ if $need_p(b)$ hold $true$.
+Algorithm~\ref{alg:base} ensures mutual exclusiveness, that is, $hold_p(b)$ and $hold_r(b)$ (similarly $req_p(b)$ and $req_r(b)$) cannot be $true$ at the same time.

+Philosophers are initialized such that each philosopher is in {tranquil} state and $s\_num$ and $max\_rec$ are set to $0$.
+Bottles and associated request tokens are shared between philosophers such that one philosopher holds the bottle while the other holds the associated request token.
+Since philosophers are in tranquil state, all $need(b)$ variables are initially $false$.